 What is SIOP?

-Quite simply, SIOP is about finding a way within your environment to realign demand with supply.
+Quite simply, SIOP, also known as S&OP, is about finding a way within your environment to realign demand with supply.
 You have to start with demand or you will forever chase your tail.
 To simplify the best practices across industries (aerospace and defense, building and construction products, food and beverage, healthcare products), geographies, and company sizes that apply to manufacturing, supply chain, logistics, and service organizations with supplies, you should focus on these keys:

 - Proactive management of demand: Talk with customers, find out about your customers’ customers and every customer type within your channel until you get to the end customer (consumer, business using your product, patient), ask about and observe evolving customer needs, review historical trends and put a stake in the ground with a starting point forecast.
 Outcome: typically 12-18 month rolling forecast